Does this test have other names?

 look like cancer are a sign that you have cancer somewhere in your urinary tract.

-This test can also find inflammation or viral infections in the urinary tract.
-It
+This test can also find inflamed or infectious cells from the urinary tract.
+It may

 Why do I need this test?

 You may need this test to check for problems in your urinary tract, such as bladder

 Lower back pain